Boris Perchatkin: Biography

+Early years and joining the church

 Boris Perchatkin was born in family of a military pilot who died in a car accident shortly after Boris was born.
 Some time after the death of her first husband, Boris' mother remarried a military man, who in 1953 was arrested for failure to follow orders during the riots and given 25 years of exile in the Vorkuta's camps.
 At the age of 16, Boris found a Pentecostal church in the city of Nakhodka, which he joined.
 Later, he collected information about the persecution of believers and actively shared it with foreign journalists.

+Joining the emigration movement and contacts with dissidents

 In 1976, Perchatkin, together with his associates Vasily Patrushev, V. A. Burlachenko and Vladimir Stepanov, established contact with dissidents in Moscow and received recommendations "to direct the wave of emigration into an organized direction".
 In the same year, a representative of the Moscow Helsinki Group, L.V.
 Voronina, arrived in Nakhodka.
 Beginning this year, Perchatkin actively sought the mass departure of Pentecostals from the USSR.
 In the same year, Perchatkin sent appeals to the UN, to the World Council of Churches and the heads of state that signed the Helsinki Accords, in which he spoke about the constant persecution of believers in the USSR.

 In 1977, together with Nikolai Goretoy, he spoke out in defense of the arrested dissidents Alexander Ginzburg, Yuri Orlov and Anatoly Sharansky, appealing to the Christians of the world on behalf of the Pentecostals.
 In the same year, together with other Christians from different denominations, he took part in a public hunger strike, the purpose of which was to obtain permission for persecuted Christians to leave the USSR.

 On December 20, 1978, Perchatkin tried to send a congratulatory New Year's telegram to US President Jimmy Carter through the Nakhodka Post Office asking for attention to those who do not have freedom of religion.

 Since 1979, he carried out organizational work to create a Center for Emigration-minded Believers in the USSR, claiming to be its leader.
 In 1980, he was elected as secretary of the created Council of Soviet Pentecostal Churches who were inclined to emigrate.
 At the end of 1979, Perchatkin wrote a statement "To the Congress and the government of the United States, the governments of Canada, Australia, England, Germany, France and Italy," in which he spoke about Soviet reality, the program provisions of the CPSU on religious issues in the USSR and outlined Soviet legislation on religious cults.